 Legislation filed in the Statehouse would create two or more supervised consumption sites, as a pilot effort, “for the purpose of reducing the risks of disease transmission and preventing overdose deaths.”
 A virtual hearing is scheduled for both bills Sept.
 27 at the Statehouse.

 A legal battle has been waged over a proposed supervised injection site in Philadelphia, which would have been the first in the country.

 Amy Lieberman is a senior attorney at the Network for Public Health Law's Harm Reduction Legal Project.
 When it comes to the hotline, she said, "No federal or state statute makes it illegal to simply know that someone is using a controlled substance in another place," she said in an email.
 The Berkshire District Attorney's Office promoted the hotline in a public service announcement last year.

 “We operate in what seems to be a legal gray area," Murray said.
 He points to good Samaritan laws, which protect people who call for help when someone has an overdose.
-Forty-seven sates, including Massachusetts, where the law also protects the person who overdoses, and the District of Columbia have some type of law, according to the Government Accountability Office.
+Forty-seven states, including Massachusetts, where the law also protects the person who overdoses, and the District of Columbia have some type of law, according to the Government Accountability Office.

 "That is our guiding philosophy, that the actions of our operators are covered by good Samaritan laws," Murray said.
 "It gets more complicated with supervised consumption sites because those are physical locations.
 The people who answer our calls are just people.
 They are not mandatory reporters."